yuhan1li/AttnEdgeMiner/README.md

 | AAAS_AGO2  | 123712 | 122726 | ... | 133692 | 117660 | 137408     | High_confidence |
 | A1BG_AKT1  | 188970 | 189072 | ... | 198424 | 187237 | 195399     | Low_confidence  |

-- **Confidence summary file (`edge_scores_confidence.csv`)**
-  Provides a wide-format summary of edges with their confidence level, useful for downstream network analysis and visualization.